 AI agents are autonomous systems that can interpret information, formulate plans, and make decisions.
 When added to a RAG pipeline, agents can reformulate user queries and re-retrieve more relevant information if initial results are inaccurate or irrelevant.
 Agentic RAG can also handle more complex queries that require multi-step reasoning, like comparing information across multiple documents, asking follow-up questions, and iteratively adjusting retrieval and generation strategies.

-To take a closer look at a RAG pipeline that incorporates agents and utilizes advanced techniques like text chunking and reranking, check out this post and accompanying notebook on the LlamaIndex blog.
+To take a closer look at a RAG pipeline that incorporates agents, check out this blog on Agentic RAG.

 Graph RAG